Tchez/brain-blog/notes/projects/speakup-palmas/in-person/recurring-tasks.md

 If a date change is necessary, take the following actions:

-1. Post a notice on Instagram (include reason if needed and mention WhatsApp vote).
+1. Post a announcement about the date change on Instagram, using the Poll Announcement template.
+   - Example: "Due to a holiday, we need to reschedule our next meetup.
+To choose a new date, we'll create a poll on WhatsApp.
+To participate, join our WhatsApp group!"
 2. Create a WhatsApp poll to choose a new date.
 3. Announce the new date on Instagram and WhatsApp.

 **Templates used:**

-- <Link to="../templates#insta-story-notice">Insta - Story | Notice</Link>
+- <Link to="../templates#insta-story-poll-announcement">Insta - Story | Poll Announcement</Link>
 - <Link to="../templates#wpp-msg-new-date">WhatsApp - Message | New Date</Link>

 </details>